Click on a name for bio.

 Polly Thibodeau

-Polly joined FRAC in February 2013 and is Deputy Director, Development.
+Polly joined FRAC in February 2013 and is Development Director.
 In this role, she crafts funding proposals and reports for institutional funders in support of FRAC’s breadth of work.

 Polly has 15 years of experience writing and managing grants.
 She previously served as the Director of Development at Joy of Motion Dance Center, where she was responsible for planning and implementing all of its contributed income activities.
 Prior to that, Polly provided comprehensive research and grants administration for a portfolio of externally funded projects, including a $3 million Cooperative Agreement with the U.S. Environmental Protection Agency and the Center for Risk Science and Public Health at The George Washington University.
 She has also written grants for the local modern dance company Dana Tai Soon Burgess & Co. and Rebuilding Together Montgomery County.